stackevo/spudreq/draft-trammell-stackevo-spud-req.md

 # Contributors

-This document is the work of the SPUD Design Team within the IAB IP Stack Evolution program: Ken Calvert, Ted Hardie, Joe Hildebrand, Jana Iyengar, and Mirja Kuehlewind.
+This document is the work of the SPUD focus area within the IAB IP Stack Evolution program: in addition to the editors, David Black, Ken Calvert, Ted Hardie, Joe Hildebrand, Jana Iyengar, and Eric Rescorla.

 [EDITOR'S NOTE: make this a real contributor's section once we figure out how to make kramdown do that...]